minima-global/storefront/README.md

     "miniDapp": "provenator0.1.0.minidapp",
     "icon": "images/provenatorIcon.png",
     "conf": "minidapp.conf"
-  },
-  "storefront": {
-    "miniDapp": "storefront0.2.0.minidapp",
-    "icon": "images/storefrontIcon.png",
-    "conf": "minidapp.conf"
   }
 }
 ```

-There is a script, [storeBuilder.sh](./bin/storeBuilder.sh), which can build the correct MiniDapp directory structure and create `dapps.json`.
-It will also take the version string in the `minidapp.conf` file and name the `.minidapp` file accordingly.
+There is a script, [storeBuilder.sh](./bin/storeBuilder.sh), which can build the correct MiniDapp directory structure and create `dapps.json` for you.
 To use it, simply copy the script and all your MiniDapps to a directory, then run:

 ```
 storeBuilder.sh > dapps.json
 ```

-Now you could send `awesome.json` to someone, who could then load it via the _plus_ icon in the Storefront app' and have access to all your MiniDapps.
+Now you could send `awesome.json` to someone, who would then load it via the _plus_ icon in the Storefront app', giving them access to all your MiniDapps.

 ## Using the Minima Storefront

-Having [installed](#install) the Storefront MiniDapp, open the [MiniDapp homepage](http://localhost:9004), and load the Storefront.
-The available MiniDapps should be displayed on the homepage - you can click on their icons, download them, then use the [MiniDapp homepage](http://localhost:9004) to install them.
+Open the [MiniDapp homepage](http://localhost:9004), and load the Storefront.
+The available MiniDapps should be displayed on the homepage - you can download them from there and then use the [MiniDapp homepage](http://localhost:9004) to install them.

 ## Maintainer